ambrosus/ambrosus-node/README.md

 2. Follow up with [tutorial](https://github.com/ambrosus/ambrosus-node/blob/master/docs/tutorial.md).
 3. Detailed RESTful API documentation is available at [ambrosus.docs.apiary.io](https://ambrosus.docs.apiary.io/).

+Scroll to the bottom to get [instructions on how to use postman collection for the API](#postman-collections).

 Read below to learn about ambrosus node development.

 ## Install, setup, tests and linter